eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_on_c/README.md

 }
 ```

-To distinct our two groups we create set the triggerId of the first group to
+To distinct our two groups we create set the eventId of the first group to
 `123` and of the second group to `456`.
 For the first two subscribers we attach
 the `Subscriber_HAS_NEW_SAMPLES` event to our waitset with the trigger id of
 the first group.
 The third and forth subscriber is  attached to the same